Zeppe-Lin Codebook

 A distinct release banner helps your audience instantly recognize the new Zeppe-Lin release.
 It appears on both the release notes page and the main website.

 1. Design and Store Artwork: Create a web-friendly image (e.g., PNG or JPEG) that reflects this release's theme.
-Place the artwork file(s) in the artwork repository and push them.
+Place the artwork file(s) in the artwork.git repository and push them.

-2. Prepare the Release Banner File: In the /relnotes/ directory of the zeppe-lin.github.io repository, create a file named banner-v<VERSION>.html (e.g., banner-v1.0.html).
-This HTML file should contain the code (e.g., an tag referencing the artwork in the artwork repo) to display the banner.
+2. Prepare the Release Banner File: In the /relnotes/ directory of zeppe-lin.github.io repository, create a file named banner-v<VERSION>.html (e.g., banner-v1.0.html).
+This file should contain an <img> tag (or similar code) referencing the artwork in the artwork.git) to display the banner.

-3. Update Main Website Banner Pointer (Optional - can be done Post-Release): Once the release is official, you will need to edit /index/banner.html on the zeppe-lin.github.io website so that its hero image points to the new artwork.
+3. Update Main Website Banner Pointer (Optional - can be done Post-Release): Edit /index/banner.html on the zeppe-lin.github.io repository so that the release banner points to the new artwork.
 This step can be done just before or after publishing the main website updates.

-Now that the release assets (signed tarball, signature, Git tag) are ready and announcement content/files are drafted, it's time to make the release public.
+Once your assets (signed tarball, signature, Git tag) and announcement files are ready, it's time to go public.

 1. Open the Repository: Navigate to the Zeppe-Lin pkgsrc-core repository on GitHub.